kyma-project/community/governance.md

 6. If there are still unresolved objections by the decision due date, merge the PR with the `Proposed` status.
 The ultimate decision makers defined in the decision log table make the final decision.
 7. After the final decision, update the decision log to either `Accepted` or `Declined`.

 >**NOTE:** Only the ultimate decision makers can request to revisit the decision before the revision date.
-To request it, raise an issue in the `community` repository with all details and the reason why you want to discuss the decision earlier than agreed.
+To do it, raise an issue in the `community` repository with all details and the reason why you want to discuss the decision earlier than agreed.